shortstheory/dtn-unetstack/README.md

 ### Classes

-#### DtnBeacon
+#### Beacon

-The Beacon is a part of the DTNA.
-Its task is to periodically send a message to advertise the existence of a node to all neighbors by sending an empty DatagramReq with the Recipient set to the DTNA.
+The Beacon is a part of the DTNLink.
+It is a WakerBehavior, whose task is to periodically send a message to advertise the existence of a node to all neighbors by sending an empty DatagramReq on the Link with on the Unet broadcast address.

 Beacons are not explicitly required to advertise the existence of links.
-The DTNA will snoop for packets sent on all Reliable links connected to it.
+The DTNLink will snoop for packets sent on all Reliable links connected to it.
 If we detect a transmission during the beacon interval, then there is no need to send a Beacon on that Link for that interval.

 #### DtnPdu